 The protection circuit has been activated.
 Remove the power cord from the wall outlet immediately.
-Disconnect all speaker cables and input sources, and leave the AV receiver with its power cord disconnected for 1 hour.
-After that, reconnect the power cord and set the volume to maximum.
-If the AV receiver stays on, set the volume to minimum, disconnect the power cord, and reconnect your speakers and input sources.
-If the AV receiver turns off when you set the volume to maximum, disconnect the power cord, and contact your Onkyo dealer.
+Make sure that all speaker cables and input sources are properly connected, and leave the AV receiver with its power cord disconnected for 1 hour.
+After that, reconnect the power cord and turn the power on.
+If the AV receiver turns off again, unplug the power cord and contact your Onkyo dealer.
+Caution: If "CHECK SP WIRE" appears on the display, the speaker cables may be shorting.